phrechu/PIPX/README.md

 > [!TIP]
 >
 > 1. The (`Alt+P`) shortcut can be changed on the Chrome Extension Shortcuts settings page: [chrome://extensions/shortcuts](chrome://extensions/shortcuts).
-> 2. To disable toast notifications (enabled by default) click right on the extension icon then click on show notifications.
+> 2. To disable toast notifications (enabled by default) click right on the extension icon then click on Show/Hide notifications.

 ## Notifications guide